How theoretical projections can differ drastically from actual business deployments

 There is an interesting business philosophy to be made in this case study: often an idea originating on the paper seems flawless but when it comes to actually deploying the concept in real life sometimes (actually quite often) unexpected surprises arise which can significantly setback or even fail a project.
 In the built environment sector engineers tend to differentiate cautiously blueprint concept drawings with the actual “as built*” outcome…

 For instance lets image the following scenario: A newly set attraction park in the Middle-East desires to upgrade their facilities with the construction of a costly cable-car installation.
 The company that obtains the large contract is based in Switzerland and has a long flawless track record of manufacturing, building and installing such very specialized infrastructures.
-Very confident of their choice to have chosen one of the most experienced company in the field the project investors go ahead without any issues or delays until the pre-launch test phase starts.
+Very confident of their decision to have chosen one of the most experienced company in the field the project investors go ahead without any issues or delays until the pre-launch test phase starts.
 At this stage a rather troublesome discovery is made: the cars attachment device do not fit on the cable within the very stringent safety limits because the temperature at mid-day in this location (sometimes exceeding 50 deg C) expends the holding metal section beyond expectations!
-It would actually have been easy to anticipate and calculate precisely this thermal expansion taking into account the temperature profile of the region…what has happened is that because the product is usually intended for ski resorts in alpine environments, no one in this company anticipated this seemingly minor issue.
+It would actually have been easy to anticipate and calculate precisely this thermal expansion taking into account the temperature profile of the region…what has happened is simple: because the product is usually intended for ski resorts in alpine environments, no one in this company anticipated this seemingly minor issue.
 As a mater of fact fixing the problem turns out to be not as easy as it requires the manufacturer to now customize the production according to this new outcome which has significantly raised the cost and delayed the project delivery….

 Are you planning to start deployment of a project that involves built infrastructures or systems beyond your norms?
 If so, perhaps ensure to review the specifications in alignment with the local specific environmental conditions and make initial adjustments if necessary…